A request for an E911 number

 - a firm location (curb cut in place, culvert, stake in the ground, etc.

 We usually don’t assign a 911 # to vacant parcels (they are often moved/re-located)

--except for established MH Park sites, some public Utility structures, agricultural buildings as requested, and firmly defined sub-division locations
+-except for established mobile home park sites, some public utility structures, agricultural buildings as requested, and firmly defined sub-division locations

 - verify existing approved curb cut/driveway location

 - measure distance(s) from the beginning of the road (or the adjacent existing driveways)

 - determine probable number assignment (based on actual distance measurement)

 - send request to State E911 Board (Tyler Hermanson) for review & approval before number(s) added to the state E911 maps and system

 - Issue formal letter of assignment/approval to the property owner